-Table 6.
+Table 4.
 Startup menu items (continued)

-Menu item Selection Comments Boot Mode Quick Screen during the POST: Diagnostics Quick: The ThinkPad Logo screen is displayed.
+Menu item Selection Comments UEFI/Legacy Boot • Both Select system boot capability.
+UEFI Only Both: Select priority of boot Legacy Only options between UEFI and Legacy.
+UEFI/Legacy Boot Priority UEFI Only: The computer will start from the UEFI-enabled operating UEFI First system.Legacy Only: The computer will Legacy First boot from any operating system other than the UEFI-enabled one.
+CSM Support (for UEFI Only) other than the OEFI-enabled one. • No Note: If you select UEFI Only, the • Yes computer cannot start from the bootable devices that do not have the UEFI-enabled operating system.
+Compatibility Support Module (CSM) is required for starting the legacy operating system.
+If you select UEFI Only , CSM Support is selectable.
+For Both or Legacy Only mode, CSM Support is not selectable.
+Boot Mode Quick Screen during the POST: Diagnostics Quick: The logo screen is displayed.
 Diagnostics: Test messages are displayed.
 Note: You can also enter Diagnostic mode by pressing Esc during POST.
-Option Key Display Disabled Enabled If you select Disabled , then the message "To interrupt normal startup, press Enter" is not displayed during the POST.
-Boot Device List F12 Option Disabled Enabled If you select Enabled , the F12 key is recognized and the Boot Menu window is displayed.
-Boot Order Lock DisabledEnabled If you select Disabled , your computer will boot using the default priority.
+Option Key Display Disabled If you select Disabled , then the Enabled message "To interrupt normal startup, press Enter" is not displayed during the POST.
+Boot Device List F12 Option Disabled If you select Enabled , the F12 key Enabled is recognized and the Boot Menu window is displayed.
+Boot Order Lock Disabled If you select Disabled , your computer Enabled will boot using the default priority.
 If you select Enabled , your computer will boot using the priority you have customized.